carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ### *Creating Bullet and Numbered Lists*

 Again, similarly to other document editors, Rstudio allows you to turn text into bullet or numbered lists.
-Let’s apply a bullet list to the paragraphs specifying the values of the data reported in the data paper (**FIXME4**).
+Let’s apply a bullet list to the paragraphs specifying the "Values of the Data" reported in the data paper (**FIXME4**).
 Assuming we were willing to create a numbered list instead, we could have followed the same process and chosen the other icon.
 We can also sink or lift the listed items.

 ### *Adding Images*